Sandman035/QuickArch/README.md

 3. Have the keyboard layout as you wish.
 4. Know your time zone in advance this can be done by typing 'timedatectl list-timezones'.
 5. Have an internet conection.
-6. to star the install write 'curl https://raw.githubusercontent.com/Sandman035/QuickArch/master/QuickArch.sh | sh' or install wget 'pacman -Sy wget' then type 'wget https://raw.githubusercontent.com/Sandman035/QuickArch/master/QuickArch.sh' lastly to start install type 'sh QuickArch.sh'.
+6. If you have an EFI system skip this step.
+To star the install write 'curl https://raw.githubusercontent.com/Sandman035/QuickArch/master/QuickArch.sh | sh' or install wget 'pacman -Sy wget' then type 'wget https://raw.githubusercontent.com/Sandman035/QuickArch/master/QuickArch.sh' lastly to start install type 'sh QuickArch.sh'.
+7. For EFI systems only to start install write 'curl https://raw.githubusercontent.com/Sandman035/QuickArch/master/QuickArchEFI.sh | sh' or install wget 'pacman -Sy wget' then type 'wget https://raw.githubusercontent.com/Sandman035/QuickArch/master/QuickArchEFI.sh' lastly to start install type 'sh QuickArchEFI.sh'.